 or rules clarifications have been added.
 The tournament scenarios

-will be defined and posted by June 30, 2010 on the Squad
+will be defined and posted by June 30, 2011 on the Squad Leader

-Leader Academy website.
-A number of selections will be defined
+Academy website.
+A number of selections will be defined for SQL

-for the Prelim Round for COD and GIA pairings will also be defined.
+the Prelim Round for COD and GIA pairings will

 Matched players in this Squad Leader Series event play

-scenarios for that round with players bidding for sides.
-Best
+from selected scenarios for that round with players bidding for

-Personal Leader competition runs in parallel.
-Limited advance
+sides.
+Best Personal Leader competition runs in parallel.
+Limited

-matches can be arranged by prior GM agreement to facilitate scheduling.
+advance matches can be arranged by prior GM agreement to facilitate

-SQLA rule conventions and compiled Q/A are in force to supplement
+scheduling.
+SQLA rule conventions and compiled Q/A are in force

 Additional plaques are presented by the GM for the Best Personal